 Specific Environmental & Social Action Plans ("ESAP") were also developed to ensure compliance with the Fund's Environmental and Social Management System ("ESMS") and ESG Policy.
-ESAPs have been developed for the 6 portfolio companies where the product invested.
-All ESAPs are on track and on average more than 87% of the action items have been completed.
+ESAPs have been developed for the 8 portfolio companies where the product is invested.
+As of now, three portfolio companies have fully completed their ESAPs, while the remaining plans are progressing well, with over 70% of action items completed on average